Understanding Ovarian Cancer

 Cancer is a disease in which some of the body’s cells begin to divide without stopping and spread into surrounding tissue.
 Ovarian cancers are a group of diseases that affect a woman’s ovaries.

-Additionally, ovarian cysts are different than ovarian tumors, and can be fairly common—ovarian cysts are fluid-filled while ovarian tumors are solid masses.
+Additionally, ovarian cysts are different than ovarian tumors and can be fairly common.
+Ovarian cysts are fluid-filled while ovarian tumors are usually solid masses.
 Most ovarian cysts are not harmful, don’t cause symptoms and are not indicative of risk for future ovarian cancer, though some complex ovarian cysts may raise the risk.

-Information in the Ovarian Cancer A-Z section is provided by the Ovarian Cancer Research Alliance (OCRA).
-MOCA is a partner member of this national research and advocacy organization.
+Information in the Understanding Ovarian Cancer section is provided by the Ovarian Cancer Research Alliance (OCRA).
+MOCA is a community partner of this national research and advocacy organization.